Aggregate Transformation in SSIS Advanced Mode

 Aggregate transformation in SSIS Advanced Mode 11

 STEP 8: Now, we have to configure the OLE DB destination for the country name.
-So double click on the OLE DB Destination and provide the required information.
+So, double-click on the OLE DB Destination and provide the required information.

 Aggregate transformation in SSIS Advanced Mode 12

-STEP 9: Click on the Mappings tab to check whether the aggregate source columns exactly mapped to the destination columns.
+STEP 9: Click on the Mappings tab to check whether the aggregate source columns are exactly mapped to the destination columns.

 Aggregate Mappings

 STEP 10: Now, we have to configure the OLE DB destination for the group by state aggregation output.
-So double click on the OLE DB Destination and provide the required information
+So, double-click on the OLE DB Destination and provide the required information.

 Aggregate transformation in SSIS Advanced Mode 14